 Each pupil will belong to a team that aims to develop their character, confidence and their connections with others through team names, chants and uniforms as they work together to learn and develop new skills, tactics and respectively compete against other teams.

 Success is not reflected solely by a team’s win-loss record but by the overall performance of the team and its members.
 Familiarising our pupils with the skill sets required to train and compete at their level is vital for their long-term development.
 Each scheme of work is designed to teach the skills essential for a pupil of a particular age and this expands year upon year.

 Boys learn rugby in the Michaelmas term, hockey in the Lent term and cricket in the Trinity term.
-School matches start at Under 9 level with up to four teams playing fixtures against other local prep schools in all three sports.
-At Under 10/11 level, we regularly field four rugby teams, six hockey teams and four cricket teams.
-Many pupils appear for the school in one of the three sports during the course of an academic year.
-We travel to take part in the IAPS tournaments and always give an excellent account of ourselves, sometimes qualifying at national tournaments.
+School matches start at Lower 2 with up to four teams playing fixtures against other local prep schools in all three sports.

 Girls are coached in the three-team sports of hockey, netball and cricket.
-Matches are played against local independent schools at Under 9 and Under 11 level.
-We try to arrange matches so that every girl plays at least once during the term in Upper 2 (Year 4) and Upper 3 (Year 6).
-Our Lower School teams have enjoyed amazing success in recent years, qualifying for the National Hockey and National Netball finals.
+Matches are played against local independent schools at Under 9 and Under 11 level and our Lower School teams have enjoyed considerable success in recent years, qualifying for the National Hockey and National Netball finals.